dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.3.3

+###### What’s new
+- We've increased the sync limits for bulk imports into Engagement Cloud.
+The importer sync now imports up to 100 bulk items on each execution (25 of which can be for contacts), plus up to 100 single items.
+- Additional data about the Magento installation is now sent to our sign up microsite when merchants register for Engagement Cloud Chat.
+- When fetching a scoped date of birth, we now use store ID instead of website ID, in line with Magento core.

+###### Bug fixes
+- Merchants upgrading from 4.2.0 to 4.3.x now have an `email_coupon_attribute` table created as expected.
+- We've fixed a bug in the Web Behavior Tracking script, triggered by empty product descriptions.
+- We've fixed an error when fetching the API endpoint for a given store scope.

 # 4.3.2

 ###### Bug fixes